Failedex/MereWhimsy/README.md

 ## Installation

 > [!WARNING]
-> Contain bug and issues that I haven't yet fixed.
-Please use as reference.
+> These dotfiles are mainly catered towards my laptop hardware and operating system, so it will (most likely) cause bugs and issues.
+Please use as a reference instead.

 You can just clone the repo somewhere and stow to home directory
 ```